benelan/choroator/README.md

 pip install folium
 pip install pandas
 ```
-The CSV header is formated a little bit differently.
-* Header (first row):
-'State',Title (ie. State,Income)

-The rest of the CSV stays the same
-* Data (the rest):
-State,Data (ie. California,53489)

-The data classification is quantile.
+The data classification and basemap options do not currently work for folium.
+The breaks are quantile.
 The output is 'foliumMap.html'

 ## TODO